Xetibo/ReSet-Doc/sections/Prelude.typ

 #section("Prelude")
 In order to properly analyze potential plugin system implementations, it is necessary to introduce required concepts for potential implementations.
-For this section, these concepts are discussed.
+In this section, these concepts are discussed.

 #subsection("Mangling")